WPWhiteSecurity/activity-log-mainwp/readme.txt

 8. By default the extension retrieves the child sites' logs every three hours, though you can configure this schedule from the extension settings.

 == Changelog ==

+* **Improvement**
+	* Plugin retrieves list of child sites in batches to better handle large number of sites on bigger networks.

+* **Bug fixes**
+	* Child site not removed from activity log database even after being removed by user.
+	* Removed unnecessary code for navtabs which was causing a console error.

 = 1.1 (2019-09-18) =